MineChemGroup/ChemRecipe/README.md

 Program for creating and editing MineChem Recipes

 - download latest version [at releases](https://github.com/justADeni/ChemRecipe/releases)
-- .exe might not work, if that's the case, just use .jar
+- doubleclick the .jar to launch the app

 # Requirements
 - this program requires Java 8 or higher